micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 Our approach is to provide a real-time Executor on two layers as described in section [Introduction to Client Library](../).
 One based on rcl written in C programming language and one based on rclcpp written in C++.

 As the first step, we propose the LET-Executor, which implements static order scheduling policy with logic execution time semantics.
 In this scheduling policy, all processes are executed in a pre-defined order.
-Logical execution time refers to the concept, that first input data is read before tasks are executed, which has received much attention in automotive domain and multi-core platforms [[BP2017](#BP2017)] [[EK2018](#EK2018)].
+Logical execution time refers to the concept, that first input data is read before tasks are executed.
 Secondly, we developed a Callback-group-level executor, which allows to prioritize a group of callbacks.
 These approaches are based on the concept of executors, which have been introduced in ROS 2.

 ## ROS 2 Executor Concept